bitrockteam/caravan-cli/README.md

 In GCP context the following conditions must be met for the ```init``` and ```up``` command to be successful:

 * Authentication: the gcloud cli must be installed and the application default authentication must be provided with the following command: ``` gcloud auth application-default login ```
-* Parent project: a parent project where the VM images are stored must be available
+* Parent project: a parent project (gcp-parent-project)  where the VM images are stored must be available.
+A cloud-dns zone should also be available (gcp-dns-zone)
 * Billing account and organization: as part of the init step a new project is created to isolate the caravan's resources.
-For the creation an existing organization ID and Billing account must be provided.
+For the creation an existing organization ID (gcp-org-id) and Billing account (gcp-billing-account-id) must be provided.
 * User access rights: the authenticated user should be allowed to create in the parent project the terraform service account needed to create/access the VM images

 #### Command line examples